 May I write a letter of reference?
 How do I recommend someone for admission?

 Yes, we encourage alumni to recommend students who they feel would be successful at Babson.
-For undergraduate candidates, please write a formal letter of reference and address it to Grant M. Gosselin, Dean of Undergraduate Admission.
-For graduate candidates, please submit your letter to Barbara J. Selmo, Director, Graduate Admissions.
+For undergraduate and graduate candidates, please write a formal letter of reference and address it to Grant M. Gosselin, Vice President of Enrollment and Dean of Admissions.

 Are legacies giving any preference in admission?

 All legacy applicants are given a second review by the head of Admissions: Dean of Admission and Director of Admissions, for Undergraduate and Graduate, respectively.

 Can I help by doing interviews, attending a College fair or assist in another way?